resilmesh2/AWSCloud-Deployment/docs/index.md

     * `*.docker.io` | **TCP 443**
     * `*.docker.com` | **TCP 443**
     * `ghcr.io` | **TCP 443**
 * **Port Whitelisting**: Ensure that the following ports are accessible, as they are used to **expose Resilmesh services**.
-If you have a proxy to use, you will be prompted for it when you start the deployment script:
+If you have a proxy to use, you will be prompted for it when you start the deployment script (`Docker-Compose/Scripts/init.sh`):

 | Service | Port | Description |
 | :--- | :--- | :--- |